ameyzulkanthiwar/webpack/webpack.md

 ```
 ---
 # Plceholder Config
-    Thereare different type of place holder
+    There are different type of place holder
     [hash]
     [chunckhash]
     [name]
     [id]
     [query]
     [contenthash]
-* NOTE:
-    * rather the hard coding the build file name we can give the
-    * hash value or something else with is genrated whenever we run the
+* NOTE: Rather the hard coding the build file name we can give the hash value or something else with is genrated whenever we run the build command
-    * build command
-* so in the abou output config we can see that we put the [name]
-* and [constenthash] we are using the name hash place holder
-* and content hash placeholder now for this input this
-* output build is genrated like myfile.build.js liek this
+* so in the above output config we can see that we put the [name] and [constenthash] we are using the name hash place holder and content hash placeholder now for this input this output build is genrated like myfile.build.js liek this
 * NOTE: Look at the entery point name and outpust carefull
 * contenthash is usefull at the time of cash busting
-* consider we are in the production and we make the changes to teh
+* consider we are in the production and we make the changes to the
 * js file and we want to prapogate this to output at this time by
 * rather creating the by file name we can create build using the contenthash name
-* content change -> hash change -> hash change then name of the filechange and broweser force to do the work with new file
+* content change -> hash change -> hash change then name of the file change and broweser force to do the work with new file

 ```
 module.exports = {